ause-journal/ause-journal.github.io/docs/26Green.md

 software that aids developers in weighing the four dimensions of sustainability---economic, social, environmental, and technical---with their attendant trade-offs.
 The software engineering community must assume leadership in this important challenge.

-In this workshop, we will explore the theme of “green software engineering for software sustainability” with a goal towards creating actionable outcomes that will affect how software engineering is practiced and taught in the future, in order to help organizations prioritize their sustainability objectives.
+In this special issue, we will explore the theme of “green software engineering for software sustainability” with a goal towards creating actionable outcomes that will affect how software engineering is practiced and taught in the future, in order to help organizations prioritize their sustainability objectives.